taradaszje/inteca/README.md

 to build jar files and docker images.
 ### Last step
 Execute ```docker-compose up``` in the same directory.
-This step will build postgres image with initial database, next run all the rest application components.
+This step will build postgres image with initial database, next will run all the rest application components.
 ## Testing
 ### Browser
 You can test app via html using this URLs: